Venezuela president's relatives indicted in U.S. over cocaine

 One digital mock-up revamped the Coca-Cola logo to read “Coca-Flores,” with the government’s “Made in Socialism” seal added mockingly.

-Another put Flores’ face into an advert for the Spanish-language soap opera “La Reina del Sur”, which is about a woman drug kingpin.
+Another put Flores’s face into an advertisement for the Spanish-language soap opera “La Reina del Sur”, which is about a woman who is a drug kingpin.
 Venezuelan authorities this week ordered cable stations not to air the show because of what they called its immoral content.

 Opposition figures demanded to know what was going on.